abevoelker/abl-email-client/README.md

     USING com.abevoelker.email.*.

-    DEFINE VARIABLE objEmail        AS Email              NO-UNDO.
+    DEF VAR objEmail        AS Email              NO-UNDO.
-    DEFINE VARIABLE objSendEmailAlg AS SendEmailAlgorithm NO-UNDO.
+    DEF VAR objSendEmailAlg AS SendEmailAlgorithm NO-UNDO.

-    ASSIGN objSendEmailAlg = NEW SendEmailUnix()
+    objSendEmailAlg = NEW SendEmailUnix()
     objEmail        = NEW Email(objSendEmailAlg).

     objEmail:addToRecipient("some_email@address.com").
     objEmail:setBodyText("This is the body.").